RO-Crate Metadata

 - Recommended Identifiers

-The RO-Crate Metadata Descriptor contains the metadata that describes the RO-Crate and its content, in particular:
+The RO-Crate Metadata Document contains the metadata that describes the RO-Crate and its content, in particular:

 - Root Data Entity - the RO-Crate